markriedl/coinrun-game-ai-assignment/README.md

 ## Grading

-* 2 point: pass unit tests
+* 2 point: Pass unit tests
+* 1 point: Training loop executes 10 episodes and produces a valid model with gradients.
-* 4 points: Train a network that can beat the easy level in less than 150 duration (averaged over 10 runs, with evaluation epsilon 0.1)
+* 3 points: Train a network that can beat ```EASY_LEVEL``` in less than 150 duration (averaged over 10 runs, with evaluation epsilon 0.1)
-* 1 point: Train a network that can beat the easy level in less than 100 duration (averaged over 10 runs, with evaluation epsilon 0.1)
+* 1 point: Train a network that can beat ```EASY_LEVEL``` in less than 100 duration (averaged over 10 runs, with evaluation epsilon 0.1)
-* 1 point: Train a network that can beat the easy level in less than 50 duration (averaged over 10 runs, with evaluation epsilon 0.1)
+* 1 point: Train a network that can beat ```EASY_LEVEL``` in less than 50 duration (averaged over 10 runs, with evaluation epsilon 0.1)
-* 1 point: Train a network that can beat the easy monster level in less than 150 duration (averaged over 10 runs, with evaluation epsilon 0.1)
+* 1 point: Train a network that can beat the ```ONE_MONSTER``` levellevel in less than 100 duration (averaged over 10 runs, with evaluation epsilon 0.1)
-* 1 point: Train a network that can beat the medium level in less than 150 duration (averaged over 10 runs, with evaluation epsilon 0.1)
+* 1 point: Train a network that can beat ```MEDIUM_LEVEL``` in less than 100 duration (averaged over 10 runs, with evaluation epsilon 0.1)

+## Submission

+Submit a zip file containing 4 files:
+* a pytorch model named easy.model
+* a pytorch model named monster.model
+* a pytorch model names medium.model
+* main.py

+If you used Colab, copy your implementation functions into main.py first.